 What is a Berkeley Thematic Giving Campaign?

 Berkeley Thematic Giving Campaigns are online fundraising events or "hubs" that support a specific theme or goal.
-For example, the November 2020 Giving Day rallied support for Diversity, Equity, Inclusion, and Belonging (DEIB) programs on campus.
+For example, the November 2020 Giving Day rallied support for Diversity, Equity, Inclusion, Belonging, and Social Justice (DEIBJ) programs on campus.

 Assistant Director, Digital Philanthropy

 Assistant Director, Digital Student Giving